g-farrow/boto3_batch_utils/clients/sqs/standard.md

 this functionality in the
 [official AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-delay-queues.html).

-> Please note that this feature is not available on FIFO queues.
+> Please note that AWS does not support this feature on SQS FIFO queues.

 Boto3 Batch Utils allows configuration of Delay Seconds on a per message basis.
 The delay maybe 0 to 900 seconds (15 minutes).
 To use this feature, provide the `delay_seconds` argument to the `submit_payload` method: